About the Interfaith Center for Action & Healing (fondly called ICAH)

-We believe that “faith” includes religion but is also much bigger than religion.
-It encompasses all that brings meaning, compassion, and joy in our lives.
+We believe that “faith” includes religion but is also much bigger than religion; it encompasses all that brings meaning, compassion and joy to our lives.

 The Interfaith Center for Action and Healing seeks to build these bridges through shared meals, events, presentations and most of all, conversations.
 We seek to bring these conversations to your community providing a warm and safe place for these exchanges, discussions, learning and listening.
-Since it is important to also heal ourselves spiritually, ICAH provides opportunities for spiritual and religious growth through rituals, healing practices, good grief groups, art and so much more.
+Since it is important to also heal ourselves spiritually, ICAH also provides opportunities for spiritual and religious growth through rituals, healing practices, good grief groups, and so much more.

 We invite you to check our website, Facebook and Instagram pages often for event information.
 The Center features an ever-changing calendar of workshops, presentations, performances and speakers designed to inform, enlighten and inspire participants toward personal growth and compassionate action.
 Topics include: Environmental Stewardship, World Religions and Traditions, Spiritual Growth in a Lifetime, Non-Violent Direct Action, Neighborhood Revival, Sustainability, Art and Activism.
-Please see our Calendar of Events for more information.
+Please contact us for more information!

 We hope you support us in this effort as we seek to make our tiny pieces of the world just a little bit better.
 As Mother Teresa said, “Not all of us can do great things.
 But we can do small things with great love.”

-Barb E. Blom, Director
+Barb E. Blom, Executive Director

 Reverend Barb E. Blom is the Director of the Interfaith Center for Action and Healing.
 She is an ordained United Church of Christ minister with a specialty in interfaith and spiritual conversations.
 She attended Colgate Rochester Crozer Divinity School in Rochester N.Y. where she earned her Masters in Divinity and she is currently enrolled in the United Lutheran Seminary where she is finishing her Doctorate of Ministry with a focus on Interfaith relationships and understanding.

 She worked for Hospicare and Palliative Care Services in Ithaca as both Spiritual Care Counselor and Bereavement Counselor and has been a Pastor for twelve years.
-She lives with her two adopted sons, is a foster parent to three Afghan refugee youth who are Muslim who have deepened her understanding and commitment to Interfaith Dialogue, with faith being much bigger than just religion.
+She lives with her two adopted sons, and is a foster parent to three Afghan refugee youth who are Muslim who have deepened her understanding and commitment to Interfaith Dialogue, with faith being much bigger than just religion.